ducharmemp/mobstr/README.md

 MobStr is a project designed to provide an ORM-like interface to a MobX store.
 The goal of this project is to achieve a low-overhead, normalized approach to modeling to allow developers to focus on domain modeling without having to deal with manual book-keeping of object relationships.
 It also provides an opt-in approach to constraint checking, which can lead to better performance since we simply don't check every field if it's not marked with a check constraint.

+## Breaking Change for v1.0
+Microbundle/rollup doesn't play well with named and default exports mixing.
+Therefore, all exports will now be explicitly named.
+The following code:

+`import initialize from 'mobstr'`

+Will need to be rewritten to:

+`import { initializeStore } from 'mobstr'`

+No other API changes are planned.

 ## Benefits
 * Simple and direct query API to find/delete entries from the data store
 * Declarative API for describing object models in a manner similar to other data stores